woctezuma/finetune-detr/README.md

 -   Acquire a dataset, e.g. the the `balloon` dataset,
 -   Convert the dataset to the COCO format,
 -   Run `finetune_detr.ipynb` to fine-tune DETR on this dataset.
--   (WIP) Alternatively, run `finetune_detectron2.ipynb` to rely on the detectron2 wrapper.
+-   Alternatively, run `finetune_detectron2.ipynb` to rely on the detectron2 wrapper.

+NB: Fine-tuning is recommended if your dataset has [less than 10k images](https://github.com/facebookresearch/detr/issues/9#issuecomment-635357693).
+Otherwise, training from scratch would be an option.

 ## Data